 A will is one of the most important documents you can have, yet many British Columbians have yet to check this off their to-do list.
 A study commissioned by Willful showed that 58% of British Columbians have not created a will, with that number growing to 90% for millennials.

 Fortunately, getting a will in BC is much easier than you might think!
-We’ll cover the basics around what makes a will legal, plus answer all your burning questions around making a will in BC.
+In this article, we’ll cover the basics about what makes a will legal, plus answer all your burning questions around making a will in BC.

 What Is A Last Will and Testament in BC?